vatesfr/packer-plugin-xenserver/docs/builders/iso/xenserver-iso.html.markdown

   five seconds and one minute 30 seconds, respectively.
 If this isn't specified, the default is 10 seconds.

+* `cd_files` (array of strings) - A list of files to place onto a CD that is attached when the VM is booted.
+This is most useful for unattended Windows installs, which look for an `Autounattend.xml` file on removable media.
+By default, no CD will be attached.
+All files listed in this setting get placed into the root directory of the CD and the CD is attached as the first CD device.
+Currently, no support exists for creating sub-directories on the CD.
+Wildcard characters (\*, ?, and []) are allowed.
+Directory names are also allowed, which will add all the files found in the directory to the CD.

 * `clone_template` (string) - The template to clone.
 Defaults to "Other install media", this is "other", but you can get _dramatic_ performance improvements by setting this to the proper value.
 To view all available values for this